CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Experiments

-We used the TotalSegmentator dataset \cite{wasserthal2022totalsegmentator}, consisting of 1204 computed tomography (CT) images.
-We extract all labels related to the heart, which include aorta (Ao), pulmonary artery (PA), pulmonary veins (PV), inferior vena cava (IVC), superior vena cava (SVC), left atrium (LA), right atrium (RA), left ventricle (LV), and right ventricle (RV), and left ventricular myocardium (Myo).
-Lastly, we manually filter out low-quality label maps and apply one-hot encoding, resulting in a dataset of 596 3D cardiac segmentations with 11 channels and an isotropic voxel edge length of $2 \,\text{mm}$.
-See \cref{appdx:data} for further details.
-We split the dataset into training and validation sets with an 80/20 split, where all target moments and evaluation metrics are computed on the validation set.
+For diffusion training, we use the label maps provided in the TotalSegmentator dataset \citep{wasserthal2022totalsegmentator}.
+We extract heart-related labels, which include aorta (Ao), pulmonary artery (PA), pulmonary veins (PV), inferior vena cava (IVC), superior vena cava (SVC), left atrium (LA), right atrium (RA), left ventricle (LV), right ventricle (RV), and left ventricular myocardium (Myo).
+We manually filter out low-quality label maps, resulting in 596 3D cardiac segmentations with 11 channels and an isotropic voxel edge length of $2 \,\text{mm}$ (\cref{appdx:data}).
+We split the dataset into training and validation sets with an 80/20 split.
+All target moments and evaluation metrics are computed on the validation set.